eminn/cdc-demo/README.md

 This will start the services and the Hazelcast Jet pipeline.
 At this stage we have MySQL, Kafka, Kafka Connect, ZooKeeper and Hazelcast Jet is running.
 The Kafka Connect service has not started the Debezium MySQL connector yet.

-So we'll run the Debezium MySQL connector with the following command:
+So we'll start the Debezium MySQL connector with the following command:

 ```bash
 make startDebezium